|Fastest Growing Market:||Asia Pacific|

-Packaging Segmented Expected to Dominate the Market
+The Packaging Segmented is Expected to Dominate the Market

 To understand key trends, Download Sample Report

-China to Dominate the Market in Asia-Pacific
+China is Expected to Dominate the Market in Asia-Pacific

-In Asia-Pacific, China is the largest economy, in terms of GDP.
-In 2019, the country witnessed about 6.1% growth in its GDP, despite the trade disturbance, due to the trade war with the United States.
+In Asia-Pacific, China is the largest economy in terms of GDP.
+In 2019, the country witnessed about 6.1% growth in its GDP despite the trade disturbance due to the trade war with the United States.
 The country was the worst affected nation in the first few months of 2020, with the virus outbreak originating in the country itself.
-All the major manufacturing industries took a major hit, as the entire nation faced a lockdown situation to contain the virus outbreak during most of Q1 2020 and early period of Q2 2020.
-According to the International Monetary Fund’s (IMF) projections, the Chinese GDP growth declined to 1.9% in 2020, due to the COVID-19 outbreak in the country.
+All the major manufacturing industries took a major hit, as the entire nation faced a lockdown situation to contain the virus outbreak during most of Q1 2020 and the early period of Q2 2020.
+According to the International Monetary Fund’s (IMF) projections, the Chinese GDP growth declined to 1.9% in 2020 due to the COVID-19 outbreak in the country.
 It is expected to recover and reach 8.2% by the end of 2021.
 According to the National Bureau of Statistics of China, in the first three months of 2020, the total industrial output in the country fell by 13.5%, 13.5%, and 1.1%, respectively.

-China's industrial production rebounded sharply in April, due to the government's push for work resumption and the easing of lockdown measures.
-In April 2020, total industrial output in the country witnessed 3.9% growth over April 2019.
+China's industrial production rebounded sharply in April due to the government's push for work resumption and the easing of lockdown measures.
+In April 2020, the total industrial output in the country witnessed a 3.9% growth over April 2019.
 The packaging industry in China is expected to witness tremendous growth, and it may record a CAGR of nearly 6.8% to reach CNY 2 trillion by 2025.
 This positive momentum in the packaging industry is expected to ignite the market demand.
 However, China’s plastic ban and shift toward sustainable and biodegradable packaging are expected to drive the market during the period.
 Additionally, the food processing industry of China is moving toward maturity, witnessing moderate growth.
 Processed and packaged frozen food products are increasingly becoming popular, especially dairy, baby food, and confectionery products, which is a driver for the food processing industry.
-In the beverage industry, the trend of consuming healthy, natural, and convenient, ready-to-drink smoothies, juices, and yogurts is emerging.
+In the beverage industry, the trend of consuming healthy, natural, and convenient ready-to-drink smoothies, juices, and yogurt is emerging.
 Processed fruits, pork, dairy, and some specialty grains and legumes are the food products that may drive the growth of the food processing industry in the country.
 Thus, the food and beverage industry is offering opportunities for investment, which is further expected to create demand in the market studied.

 China is the largest textile producing and exporting country in the world.
 With its rapid growth over the last two decades, the Chinese textile industry has become one of the main pillars of the country’s economy.
 Clothes, clothing accessories, textile yarns, and textile articles are among the top Chinese export goods.
 In 2019, China’s income from the textile industry was about CNY 235.93 billion, with a growth of about 1.2%, as compared to the previous year.
 Domestic sales of apparel and knitwear reached CNY 1.2 trillion in 2019, with a year-on-year growth of 3%.
 High availability of low-cost labor, reduced commercial barriers, and material supply availability are a few of the competitive advantages that the country offers for the clothing manufacturing industry.

 China is the largest base for electronics production in the world.
 Electronic products, such as smartphones, TVs, wires, cables, portable computing devices, gaming systems, and other personal electronic devices, recorded the highest growth rate in the electronics segment.
-The country not only caters to the domestic demand for electronics, but also exports electronic output to other countries.
+The country not only caters to the domestic demand for electronics but also exports electronic output to other countries.
 In China, with the increase in the disposable income of the middle-class population and the rising demand for electronic products in countries importing electronic products from China, the production of electronics is projected to grow.
 With the growing electronics industry, the demand in the market studied is expected to increase.
 Currently, due to the COVID-19 outbreak, economic and industrial manufacturing activities have been affected significantly.
-However, the industrial production has returned to normal in the country.
+However, industrial production has returned to normalcy in the country.
 Hence, from the above-mentioned factors, the demand for bio-PLA in China is estimated to grow during the forecast period.

 To understand geography trends, Download Sample Report

-- In January 2021, Sulzer Chemtech gained a contract to supply lactide production equipment to a project at Zhejiang Depei New Material Co.’s latest plant in Ningbo, Zhejiang province, China.
+In January 2021, Sulzer Chemtech gained a contract to supply lactide production equipment to a project at Zhejiang Depei New Material Co.’s latest plant in Ningbo, Zhejiang Province, China.

-- In November 2020, Sulzer Chemtech supported B&F PLA in the development of China’s first fully-integrated sugar-to-PLA (polylactic acid) plant located in Bengbu, Anhui Province.
+In November 2020, Sulzer Chemtech supported B&F PLA in the development of China’s first fully integrated sugar-to-PLA (polylactic acid) plant located in Bengbu, Anhui Province.
 This plant can produce 30,000 metric ton of PLA per year.

 Table of Contents